 When I was a kid, playing in the sandbox was a blast.
 Building, trying new things, creating Bucky Fuller-esque structures was a hoot.
 The sandbox was a place of experimentation.

-In development, having a sandbox is similarly a Good Thing.
+In website development, having a sandbox environment is similarly a Good Thing.
 It’s a place to try out new things without worrying about clobbering production code.

 If you’re like me and you build sites all the time, it would pay to set up some sandboxes on one of your own domains.
 This way, no matter who needs a site, you can build it out on your end and share the URL with them.
 When the project is over, you can recycle the sandbox for the next project.” ~ Erica Mueller

-Our friend Erica Mueller has put together a detailed walkthrough of how to create a WordPress sandbox over at her site, and has created a detailed tutorial.
+Our friend Erica Mueller has put together a detailed walkthrough of how to create a WordPress sandbox over at her website and has created a detailed tutorial.
 She’s even got a useful little video.
-Check it out.

 Configuring a WordPress sandbox from cPanel

 - From your hosting account, look for Simple Scripts or Web Applications on the cPanel dash.

 - Then, click the WordPress logo to launch the install wizard.

 - Select the URL where you want to install your WordPress, then add a dedicated sandbox directory (such as /sandbox).

 - Follow the prompts to configure and install your sandbox in a matter of minutes.